nao1215/contributor/README.md

 # How to install
 ### Step.1 Install golang
 contributor command only supports installation with `$ go install`.
-If you does not have the golang development environment installed on your system, please install golang from the [golang official website](https://go.dev/doc/install).
+If you do not have golang development environment installed on your system, please install golang from the [golang official website](https://go.dev/doc/install).

-### Step2.
-Install contributor
+### Step.2 Install contributor
 ```
 $ go install github.com/nao1215/contributor@latest
 ```